awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb-cli.md

 + **eb update** – EB CLI 3 does not include the command eb update\.
 Use eb config to update an environment\.
 + **eb branch** – EB CLI 3 does not include the command eb branch\.

-For more information about using EB CLI 3 commands to create and manage an application, see [EB CLI Command Reference](eb3-cmd-commands.md)\.
-For a walkthrough of how to deploy a sample application using EB CLI 3, see [Managing Elastic Beanstalk Environments with the EB CLI](eb-cli3-getting-started.md)\.
+For more information about using EB CLI 3 commands to create and manage an application, see [EB CLI command reference](eb3-cmd-commands.md)\.
+For a walkthrough of how to deploy a sample application using EB CLI 3, see [Managing Elastic Beanstalk environments with the EB CLI](eb-cli3-getting-started.md)\.

 ## Migrating to EB CLI 3 and CodeCommit<a name="eb-cli2-migrating"></a>